VanLeer Polk: Career

+Polk was a member of the Democratic Party.
+He was elected to represent Maury and Lewis Counties in the Tennessee Senate in 1890, serving from 1891 to 1893.
+With Flournoy Rivers, a state senator for Giles and Lincoln Counties, he introduced railroad commission bills.

-Polk was appointed as Consul-General to Calcutta, India by President Grover Cleveland.
+Polk was appointed as Consul-General to Calcutta, India by President Grover Cleveland in August 1893.
 In 1906, he was appointed as one of six United States commissioners to the Pan-American Conference in Rio de Janeiro, Brazil by President Theodore Roosevelt.

-He worked as editor of the Weekly News and Scimitar newspaper in Memphis, Tennessee.
+Later in life, he worked as editor of the Weekly News and Scimitar newspaper in Memphis, Tennessee.

 Personal life

 He married Dorothy Kitchen Bodine in New York City on February 20, 1907.
 He died on December 19, 1907, in Memphis, Tennessee.
+Polk was interred at Mount Olivet Cemetery in Nashville.